-Enjoying the scenic views of the Outer Banks from the top of the tallest brick beacon in the world, at 210 feet, is definitely another adventure to experience during your visit.
+Enjoying the scenic views of the Outer Banks from the top of the tallest brick beacon in the world.
+At 210 feet, the lighthouse is definitely another adventure to experience during your visit.

 Tips for Climbing the Cape Hatteras Lighthouse

-You can bring bottled water with you in a sealable, non-glass container and kids must be at least 42″ tall and able to walk up the stairs on their own.
+You can bring bottled water with you in a sealable, non-glass container.
+Kids must be at least 42″ tall and be able to walk up the stairs on their own.
 No one is allowed to be carried or lifted.

 We climbed to the top of the lighthouse and the park ranger measured the wind gusts and said that they were too high for guests to go out on the balcony.

 We were able to look out the opened door at the top and ironically the winds were safe enough for the group after us.
-The ranger did tell us that the winds were unsafe before we made the climb up and we chose not to try to wait it out for a later time that day.
+The ranger did tell us that the winds were unsafe before we made the climb up.
+We chose not to try to wait it out for a later time that day.